FAQs

 HOW DO I ESTABLISH MY NUT TREES?

 Young nut trees require extra care during and immediately after planting, especially for trees with a taproot (Walnut, Hickory, Butternut, Buartnut).
 Effective weed control helps reserve moisture for your crop trees.
-Use organic mulch to hold moisture, and water at least once per week while they are getting established.
+Organic mulch can be helpful for some weed control, retaining moisture and reducing evaporation from the soil surface.

 HOW DO I CHOOSE A SITE FOR MY NUT TREES?